fau-masters-collected-works-cgarbin/regression-no-libraries/README.md

 - `ipython kernel install --user --name=env`

-With that in place, we can open and execute the Juptyer notebook:
+With that in place, we can open and execute the Jupyter notebook:

 - Start Jupyter (will open a browser window), with the kernel set to the local environment)
   - `jupyter lab`
-- Open the notebook `ridge_regression.ipynb`.
+- Open the notebook `ridge_regression.ipynb` or `elastic_net_regression.ipynb`.
 - Set the kernel to `env`, the virtual environment.

-If you get erros when importing Python modules, stop Jupyter, exit the virtual environment and re-enter it:
+If you get errors when importing Python modules, stop Jupyter, exit the virtual environment and re-enter it:

 - `Ctrl-C` twice on the terminal where you ran `juptyer lab`.
 - Close the notebook browser window.